ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_README.md

 	```

 	`IMAGE` is the name you set in the build command.
-	>The `--name` flag allows us to set a name for the container.
+	>Note: The `--name` flag sets a name for the container.
 Otherwise, the container will have a randomly generated name.
 	</details>

 	<details>